EUPROTEIN has developed high-quality bio-active human AMH proteins that could be used for AMH diagnostic assay development. Sale! Just $399 for 25ug

 These proteins are on sale right now, only $399 for 25ug!
 Place order now.

 Or if you need help expressing the AMH protein, please submit your inquiry.
-We'll touch base with you within 24 hours to discuss.
+We'll get back to you a.s.a.p.